 In addition to four days in Big Bend, we'll visit the volcanic Davis Mountains in search of Montezuma Quail.
 This tour begins and ends in San Antonio, and we spend our last three nights in a beautiful section of the Edwards Plateau where we'll seek the special Hill Country breeders, the endangered Golden-cheeked Warbler and Black-capped Vireo, and watch the emergence of bats from the world's fourth-largest bat cave.

-The Scaled Quail is an attractive resident of the brushlands of western Texas.
+The Montezuma Quail is a difficult bird to find, but we will make the effort when we visit the David Mountains of western Texas.
 Photograph by guide Chris Benesh.